top of page

-Magical Lights kicked off with live music and family fun on December 3 at Dante Park, and the fun will continue all season long!
-Throughout December, the Fabulous Fezziwigs brought joy to Lincoln Square throughout December with their spirited caroling of timeless classics and contemporary holiday favorites.
+Magical Lights kicked off with live music and family fun on December 3 at Dante Park, and the fun continued all season long!
+Throughout December, the Fabulous Fezziwigs brought joy to Lincoln Square with their spirited caroling of timeless classics and contemporary holiday favorites.
 Magical Lights programming also included Lincoln Square's third annual WinteRamble - an illuminated neighborhood procession led by Processional Arts Workshop’s Frost Giants that took place on December 18 celebrating, light, sound, and the spirit of community in Lincoln Square.

-Whether you’re enjoying iconic performances at Lincoln Center, bringing the kids to the Big Apple Circus, dining out, or shopping for the latest styles, stroll up Broadway after the nightly Star Show at the Shops at Columbus Circle to enjoy the lights in the Broadway Malls.
-You will be dazzled by our Magical Lights at Dante and Richard Tucker Parks as they change color and respond to singing, clapping, music, and even the NYC soundscape.
-There’s more to enjoy in Lincoln Square, so be sure to visit as the whole neighborhood comes alive for the holidays with special events, activities, and entertainment!
+Whether enjoying iconic performances at Lincoln Center, bringing the kids to the Big Apple Circus, dining out, or shopping for the latest styles, visitors were dazzled by the Magical Lights at Dante and Richard Tucker Parks as they changed color and responded to singing, clapping, music, and even the NYC soundscape.
+There is always

 Light and Sound Shows